-Volunteering at the library offers enjoyable work in a dynamic environment as well as the satisfaction of knowing how much your efforts benefit your community.
+Volunteering at the library offers enjoyable work as well as the satisfaction of knowing how much your efforts benefit your community.
 It requires a commitment of your time, usually on a regular schedule, plus participation in some basic orientation and training.

 How to become an FVRL volunteer

-- Applicants 18 years and older will be asked to complete a Washington State Patrol background check form.
+- FVRL contracts with Sterling Volunteers to perform criminal background checks on all applicants 18 years and older.
 FVRL will process this form prior to making any decisions on individual placement.

 Policy information for volunteers

 FVRL volunteers must follow all FVRL policies and will be asked to agree to the conditions that are part of the online application.
 Policies most directly related to volunteers include:

 - Collection Policy

 - Rules of Conduct Policy

 The purpose of Friends of the Library groups is to provide community support to local libraries.
 Fort Vancouver Regional Library District currently benefits from the efforts of thirteen Friends groups, which are 501(c)(3) nonprofit organizations under the umbrella of Fort Vancouver Regional Library Foundation.
 Each Friends group has their own board of directors, by-laws, dues structure and activities, but they share a common bond of supporting local branches through funding, advocacy and volunteer support.